techy1999/BlogBackend/Readme.md

     - Access Env value, in future replace with aws parameter fetch
 - > mongoose
     - Mongodb ODM
+->  express-rate-limit
+    - Rate limiting on the request , keep it updating depending on requirements.

 Tools -
 - aws for hosting